-The University of Bristol will continue to offer support which will include answering queries on the Scheme where possible, advising on associated queries around citizenship and reimbursement of costs and arranging for assistance in the use of the ‘EU Exit: ID Document Check’ app to scan your document/send your photo with the use of the University Android devices.
+The University will continue to offer support which will include answering queries on the Scheme where possible, advising on associated queries around citizenship and reimbursement of costs and arranging for assistance in the use of the ‘EU Exit: ID Document Check’ app to scan your document/send your photo with the use of the University Android devices.

 EU Settlement Scheme Pilot – application fee refunds

-If you paid a fee when you applied to the EU Settlement Scheme, you’ll receive a refund from HM Government after 30 March 2019.
+If you paid a fee when you applied to the EU Settlement Scheme, you will receive a refund from HM Government after 30 March 2019.
 You do not need to do anything because your payment will be refunded automatically.
 The money you paid will be refunded to the card you used to pay the application fee.

 For more information about the reimbursement visit the GOV.UK webpages.